top of page

 We will be reading

-Tuesday Practice Circle -From Apr 14th on
+Tuesday Practice Circle -From June 9

 Aṅguttara Nikāya & Ongoing Sutta Exploration